 Considered a comic genius, Peter Sellers was literally born into show business.
 His parents were vaudeville performers, and he arrived while they were appearing in Southsea, England.
 Sellers studied dance as a child before attending St. Aloysius’ Boarding and Day School for Boys.
 As a teenager, he learned to play the drums and played with jazz bands.

 At the age of 18, Sellers entered the Royal Air Force during World War II.
 There he began part of a group of entertainers who performed for the troops.
 Sellers played his drums and did dead-on impersonations of some of the officers.
 After the war, he struggled to launch his comic career for several years.

 After several previous attempts, Sellers managed to land work with the British Broadcasting Corporation (BBC) by winning over radio producer Roy Speer during a phone conversation.
 His spot-on impersonations helped make him a beloved radio comedian.
-In 1951, Sellers joined fellow comics Spike Mulligan, Harry Secombe and Michael Bentine for The Goon Show.
+In 1951, Sellers joined fellow comics Spike Milligan, Harry Secombe and Michael Bentine for The Goon Show.
 The program proved to be hugely popular with listeners who tuned in to hear their absurd skits and bits.

 The success of The Goon Show helped Sellers break into movies.
 After appearing Down Among the Z Men (1952) with his radio colleagues, Sellers landed a small part in the comedy The Ladykillers (1955) with Alec Guinness.
 His career really took off in 1959 with I’m All Right, Jack and The Mouse That Roared.
 In The Mouse That Roared, Sellers played three characters, including a duchess and X. This successful movie helped introduce Sellers to American movie-goers.